Watch Display Case Review

 When I first began collecting watches, I purchased a large, padded leather, Tech Swiss display case for storage.
 I am, however, fanatical when it comes to collecting.
 Every day I scan the internet, searching for deals and spending far more than I can afford.
 Before long, it became obvious that a second box would be required.

 Although internet-based stores provide photographs of the items they sell, it is important to read the accompanying description.
-This should include the type of material used to construct the box and composition of its display window.
+This should include the type of material used to construct the box and the composition of its display window.

 Also of significance is the width of each individual grid.
-If, for example, the grids measure forty-three centimeters across, the box can comfortably hold small and medium-sized timepieces.
+If, for example, the grids measure forty-three centimetres across, the box can comfortably hold small and medium-sized timepieces.
 Larger watches can be accommodated, but the adjoining grids may not be usable.
 As a general rule, you should not purchase a watch box with grids smaller than this size.

 Of course, rules are made to be broken, and the display case reviewed below successfully breaks this criterion.

 I purchased the Diplomat 31-586 from Amazon.
 It arrived on time and was well packed.
 The total cost came to fourteen dollars.

 This display case, measuring 37 cm (14 ½ inches) in length, is longer than most.
 It is 21 cm (8 inches) deep and 7.8 cm (3 inches) in height.
 The total weight is 1.1 kilos (39 ounces)